 the house.
 If water pressure is consistently low, however, it could be a sign of a more serious problem.
 Hard water is particularly difficult on pipes and can lead to clogs and leaks.
 Additionally, the water pressure may be low in one or more sinks.
 In the worst case scenario, the leak may lead to the development of mold, which can cause further damage to your home and be harmful to you.

-A dripping toilet is one of the most common problems in households.
+A dripping toilet is one of The Most Experienced and Trustworthy Encino Plumber.
 It can smell terrible and leak water to the floor or ceiling.
 It’s estimated that as many as 12% of all homes have a leaky pipe or toilet.
 A leaky toilet is not only a nuisance; it can also cause significant damage to your home.

 If your toilet leaks, it could be caused by a broken supply line.
 A broken supply line will result in a pool of water near the toilet.
 The water may run onto the floor or walls and may stain the tiles.
 If you notice any of these signs, you may need to call a plumber to investigate.